 When selecting antennas, look for a high axial ratio (as close to 1.0 as possible), which determines how well it reduces multipath interference and prevent signal loss due to polarization.
 See my FPV antenna guide for product recommendations: https://oscarliang.com/best-fpv-antenna/

 With the right setup, 5.8GHz analog is excellent for long-range flights.
-I can easily achieve over 1km with just a 25mW VTX—imagine the range possible with a higher power VTX!
-Quadrupling output power can double your range.
+It’s possible to achieve over 1km with just a 25mW VTX using the right antenna—imagine the range possible with a higher power VTX!
+For instance, quadrupling output power can double your range.
 In this post, I explain how to estimate range by converting VTX power into dB: https://oscarliang.com/calculate-fpv-range/

-If permitted to use a lower frequency for video transmitters, like 1.2GHz/1.3GHz, this would be a better option for long-range flights.
+If permitted to use a lower frequency for video transmitters, like 1.2GHz/1.3GHz, this would be a better long range option for analog.
 Check out my tutorial on 1.2GHz/1.3GHz video frequency for FPV.
-The downsides are that it’s not always legal, and you won’t be able to use 2.4GHz for your radio and fly with anyone using a 2.4GHz radio due to interference.
+The downsides are that it’s illegal in many countries to transmit in this frequency range, and you won’t be able to use 2.4GHz for your radio due to interference.
 Additionally, 1.3GHz antennas are much larger compared to 5.8GHz ones.

 Radio Control Link For Long Range

-As of 2023, the best radio control links for long-range FPV drone flights are probably ExpressLRS and TBS Crossfire.
+As of 2024, the best radio control links for long-range FPV drone flights are ExpressLRS and TBS Crossfire.
 Both systems have proven their ability to achieve tens of miles in range, making them ideal for long-range flights.

 Crossfire, on the other hand, is easier to use and a more mature system.
 However, it has slightly higher latency and lower packet rates than ExpressLRS, making it somewhat less versatile.
 If you don’t mind paying more, it’s still a good contender for long range: https://oscarliang.com/crossfire-betaflight/